+periods of time during bushfire season.
+Without power, you may not be able to operate cordless phones, automatic doors, water pumps and other electrical devices so it is important to have a backup plan.
-If you have a generator, keep it fuelled and ready to operate.

-If you have automatic garage doors or gates, learn how to operate them manually before an outage occurs.

-Keep your mobile phone and other important devices charged up.
-Remember, you can recharge many devices in your car.

-Keep a torch and radio in an accessible place and have spare batteries on hand.

-If you don't have a surge protector, during an outage unplug sensitive appliances such as computers, TVs and sound systems to protect them when power is restored.

-Stay informed by checking for Fire Danger Ratings and Total Fire Bans at dfes.wa.gov.au

-If you see a fallen powerline, stay clear and make the safe call to Western Power's 24/7 emergency line on 13 13 51.

-For up-to-date information about outages, download the Western Power app and register your property to receive alerts and SMS updates.
+- If you have a generator, keep it fuelled and ready to operate. - If you have automatic garage doors or gates, learn how to operate them manually before an outage occurs. - Keep your mobile phone and other important devices charged up.
+Remember, you can recharge many devices in your car. - Keep a torch and radio in an accessible place and have spare batteries on hand. - If you don't have a surge protector, during an outage unplug sensitive appliances such as computers, TVs and sound systems to protect them when power is restored. - Stay informed by checking for Fire Danger Ratings, Fire Weather Warnings and Total Fire Bans at dfes.wa.gov.au - If you see a fallen powerline, stay clear and make the safe call to Western Power's 24/7 emergency line on 13 13 51. - For up-to-date information about outages, visit the power outages map on our website www.westernpower.com.au